chamsihssaine/website/content/authors/admin/_index.md

 I am a fifth-year Ph.D. student in Operations Research at Cornell University, where I'm fortunate to be advised by Professor [Siddhartha Banerjee](https://people.orie.cornell.edu/sbanerjee/).
 I obtained my B.S.E. in [Operations Research and Financial Engineering](https://orfe.princeton.edu) from [Princeton University](https://www.princeton.edu), with a minor in Applied Mathematics.

-My research lies at the intersection of computer science and economics, more specifically focusing on algorithm and incentive design for online marketplaces.
+My research lies at the intersection of operations research and economics, more specifically focusing on algorithm and incentive design for large-scale marketplaces.
+In addition to my academic work, I worked as an applied science intern at Amazon on the Personalization and Long-Term Optimization team in the summer of 2020, as well as a research intern at RAND in the summer of 2018.